Go back in time at Fort Union Trading Post National Historic Site

 Fort Union Trading Post National Historic Site is located along the banks of the Missouri River on the North Dakota and Montana border.
 The site is off the beaten path, not near any major metropolitan areas, and consequently, does not get many visitors.
 In fact, it’s one of the least visited National Park Service sites.
 But it should be visited more because the history is awesome.

 For nearly 40 years, between 1828 and 1867, Fort Union was the most important fur trade post on the Upper Missouri River.
 It was here the Assiniboine, Crow, Blackfeet, and other Northern Plains Tribes traded for goods from around the world.
 In its heyday, it’s estimated that Fort Union annually traded over 5,000 buffalo robes and $100,000 in merchandise.
 The fort was renowned for its peaceful coexistence with the tribes and rarely saw hostilities.
 Many famous people with larger-than-life stories visited the fort.
-Some of those names historic visitors to the fort included naturalist John James Audubon, artists George Catlin and Karl Bodmer, and mountain men Hugh Glass and Jim Bridger, to name a few.
+Some of those named historic visitors to the fort included naturalist John James Audubon, artists George Catlin and Karl Bodmer, and mountain men Hugh Glass and Jim Bridger, to name a few.

 Visiting Fort Union Trading Post National Historic Site